 Although the scheme is unfunded, teachers' pensions use a notional fund as the basis for calculating the employers' contribution rate paid by local education authorities.
-It is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees so for the purpose of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
+However, it is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees.
+For the purpose of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.

-In 2015/16, the Council's contribution to the Department for Children, Schools and Families in respect of teachers' retirement benefits was £6.25m (£5.87m in 2014/15), which represents 16.5% of teachers' pensionable pay (14.1% in 2014/15).
-In addition a further sum of £3.35m (£3.36m in 2014/15) was paid to former teachers representing the cost of added years and related increases.
+In 2016/17, the Council's contribution to the Department for Children, Schools and Families in respect of teachers' retirement benefits was £6.35m (£6.25m in 2015/16), which represents 16.5% of teachers' pensionable pay (16.5% in 2015/16).
+In addition a further sum of £3.27m (£3.35m in 2015/16) was paid to former teachers representing the cost of added years and related increases.
 Amendments to the scheme came into force in 1997/98 under the Pensions Act 1995 making employers responsible for additional costs of the scheme.